Gerhard III, Count of Holstein-Rendsburg

 His death meant the end of Holstein rule in Denmark.
 Gerhard's two sons gave up their right to Gerhard's titles in Denmark and Valdemar IV was subsequently placed on the Danish throne.

-Because of his influential role in Danish politics Gerhard has been the subject of controversy as to his legacy.
+Because of his influential role in Danish politics, Gerhard has been the subject of controversy as to his legacy.
 In Denmark he is traditionally regarded as a scoundrel and a “German tyrant” and his murder has been viewed as one of the highlights of Danish history, having inspired Danish poets and authors as late as during the German occupation of Denmark 1940–1945.
 In the Ditmarshes (Dithmarschen) which he ravaged, he also seems to be viewed unfavourably.
-In Holstein however he has been regarded as a national hero.
-From contemporary sources he appears to have been energetic and brutal warrior, yet deeply religious.
+In Holstein, however, he has been regarded as a national hero.
+From contemporary sources he appears to have been energetic and a brutal warrior, yet deeply religious.

 Marriage and issue

 Gerhard III married Sophia of Werle, the daughter of Nicholas II of Werle and Richeza, the daughter of Eric V of Denmark; they had the following children: